spalmurray/spalmurray/README.md

 My name is Spencer and I'm a CS student!
 Here's a bit about what's going on with me:

-- 🔭 I’m currently working on getting Newt available for us to use online and also on making my card-centering tool a web front end using Flask.
+- 🔭 I’m currently working on getting Newt available online and also on making my card-centering tool a web front end using Flask.

 - 🌱 I’m currently learning about different web technologies and how to apply them in my projects.
 In school, I just finished up a semester with courses about Software Design and Data Structures.